 Ingredients

-- ¼ cup katsuobushi (dried bonito flakes) (I use one with bigger flakes—see the picture below)
+- ¼ cup katsuobushi (dried bonito flakes) (I use the type with bigger flakes)

 - 2 green onions/scallions